sQUlearn/squlearn/docs/user_guide/operators.rst

 .. currentmodule:: squlearn.expectation_operator

-Operators play a crucial role in computing the expectation value in conjunction with a wavefunction.
+Operators play a crucial role in computing the expectation value in conjunction with a wave function.
 Currently, in sQUlearn, only operators constructed from the Pauli group :math:`\{\hat{X},\hat{Y},\hat{Z},\hat{I}\}` are supported.
 In the context of sQUlearn, expectation operators are mandatory inputs for the Quantum Neural Network (QNN) and can be employed in the Projected Quantum Kernel program.